STEPS TO PREPARE FOR A M.U.N. CONFERENCE:

 as well as to your committee chair's email.

-- Sometimes you will be required to turn in to us, before your Position Paper is due, a list of sources as proof that you're actually researching and preparing for the conference.
-It's just a list of the sources you've read (& printed), with a 1 sentence summary of what it told you about your topic.
-Here's a great sample
+B) Sources - Sometimes you will be required to turn in to us, before your Position Paper is due, a list of sources as proof that you're actually researching and preparing for the conference.
+It's just a list of the sources you've read (& printed), with a few bullet points for main ideas & interesting facts (that you might use in a speech), and a 1-sentence summary of what it told you about your topic.
+It's also a great idea to include which section of the Position Paper it would most apply to: Topic Background, Past Actions, Country Policy, or Possible Solutions.
+There is a good sample linked below.

 - Mira Costa is the only conference we go to that requires you to turn in Resolutions before the conference instead of Position Papers.
 You can get a good sample, and description of them from the "Delegate's Guide" on their site www.mchsmun.org